AugustHao/Augusts_R_beginner_workshop/Topics/04_Basic_data_cleaning_and_organising_in_R/Basic_data_cleaning_and_organising_in_R.md

 spreadsheets, try to keep data types in columns the same (i.e. all numbers no words or the other way round).
 If you have NA data you could also leave the cell blank instead of writing in "NA", which R will read as characters instead of actual NA.
-Lastly be careful of stray spacebars in random cells, R will often intepret them as characters as well (and by extension R will sometimes make them levels of factors, which is really annoying).
+Lastly be careful of stray space bars in random cells, R will often interpret them as characters as well (and by extension R will sometimes make them levels of factors, which is really annoying).

 There aren't as many common issues with data structures, because in most